 Our Effective Approach to Pennsylvania DUI Charges

-Our extensive experience in DUI cases statewide has led to the development of many innovative legal strategies that could give you an edge in your case, and contacting us as soon as possible is a great first step no matter what the specifics of your situation.
-Consultations are free, confidential, and there’s no obligation to retain our services.
+Our extensive experience in DUI cases across Pennsylvania has led to the development of many innovative legal strategies that could give you an edge in your case, and contacting us as soon as possible is a significant first step, no matter the specifics of your situation.
+Consultations are free and confidential, and there’s no obligation to retain our services.

 Accelerated Rehabilitative Disposition Program (ARD)

 Entering the ARD program can help you avoid the most severe penalties for DUI sentencing, but it involves probation and other fees.
-You can also only enter the program once, so accepting it now means not having the option later.
+You can only join the program once, so accepting it now means not having the option later.

-DUI Plea Options in Lancaster, PA
+What are the DUI Plea Options in Lancaster, PA?

 When entering your plea, you can plead not guilty if you want to argue against your charges in trial or through the procedure.
 Remember that your DUI defense can include proving that the prosecution does not have sufficient evidence to convict or that they mishandled the case.